Revenue Increases 62% to a Record $9.3 Million with Strong Margin Expansion and Positive Cash Flow from Operations

-BOCA RATON, Fla.–(BUSINESS WIRE)–May 7, 2019– Red Violet, Inc. (NASDAQ: RDVT), a leading analytics and information solutions provider, today announced financial results for the quarter ended March 31, 2019 and posted a letter to shareholders on the investor relations section of the Company’s website at https://redviolet.com/shareholderletter.
+BOCA RATON, Fla., May 11, 2020 (GLOBE NEWSWIRE) — Red Violet, Inc. (NASDAQ: RDVT), a leading analytics and information solutions provider, today announced financial results for the quarter ended March 31, 2020.

 First Quarter Financial Results

-- Adjusted EBITDA improved by $1.0 million to negative $0.4 million.
+- Adjusted EBITDA was $1.7 million as compared to a negative $0.4 million.

 First Quarter and Recent Business Highlights

-- Recurring revenue continues to expand with 67% of monthly revenue attributable to customer contracts versus transactional usage.
-Contracts are generally annual contracts or longer, with auto renewal.
+- Revenue attributable to customer contracts was 69%, our highest quarter ever, versus transactional usage.
+Contracts are generally annual contracts or longer with auto renewal.

 Use of Non-GAAP Financial Measures

 Management evaluates the financial performance of our business on a variety of key indicators, including non-GAAP metrics of adjusted EBITDA, adjusted gross profit and adjusted gross margin.
-Adjusted EBITDA is a financial measure equal to net loss, the most directly comparable financial measure based on US GAAP, excluding interest income, net, depreciation and amortization, share-based compensation expense, litigation costs, insurance proceeds in relation to settled litigation, transition service income, and write-off of long-lived assets and others, as noted in the tables below.
+Adjusted EBITDA is a financial measure equal to net loss, the most directly comparable financial measure based on GAAP, excluding interest income, net, depreciation and amortization, share-based compensation expense, litigation costs, net, and write-off of long-lived assets and others.
 We define adjusted gross profit as revenue less cost of revenue (exclusive of depreciation and amortization), and adjusted gross margin as adjusted gross profit as a percentage of revenue.